MaBre01/docker-toolkit/README.md

 This project has to be started only once as it will automatically restart on the machine reboot.

 ### Development environment
-First gen certificate with the script(certs/gen-cer.sh).
+First generate certificate with the script (certs/gen-cer.sh).

 Then docker-compose up -d